When does the program take place?

 Which semester should I apply to?

 There are pros and cons to each of the semesters.
-Spring interns often get very substantive work in their placements due to the small number of interns on the Hill at that time, and some find it easier to take a semester off since many students study abroad in the spring; Summer is a time when D.C. is full of interns and there are many networking opportunities; in the Fall, interns have the opportunity to participate in CHCI’s Hispanic Heritage Month events.
+Summer is a time when D.C. is full of interns and there are many networking opportunities; in the Fall, interns have the opportunity to participate in CHCI’s Hispanic Heritage Month events.

-No matter which semester sounds best to you, we encourage all applicants to apply to every session (Spring, Summer, Fall) if they are eligible, as our application pools are very competitive year after year.
+No matter which semester sounds best to you, we encourage all applicants to apply to every session (Summer, Fall) if they are eligible, as our application pools are very competitive year after year.

 When are applications due?